WebAssembly/component-model/design/mvp/JS-Reference.md

 1. Should a `[get]`/`[set]` import fall back to a `Get`/`Set` on the target when the property is not an accessor?
 That would let data properties, `Proxy` traps and module namespace bindings satisfy a property import.
 1. How does a component feature test an import?
 1. How does a component pass one of its own functions to a JS callback, e.g. `add-event-listener`?
-1. What is the precise timing of `Get`/`Set` during lifting/lowering if a wasm trap happens.
 1. Top-level await, and async start functions.